kh296/dawn-pytorch/README.md

-The installation script [scripts/pytorch_install.sh](scripts/pytorch_install.sh) installs the latest stable versions of `torch`, `torchvision`, `torchaudio`, and their dependencies.
+The installation script [scripts/pytorch_install.sh](scripts/pytorch_install.sh) installs the latest stable versions of `torch`, `torchvision`, `torchaudio`, along with their dependencies.
 If you want to install specific versions, you can edit the script to indicate this.
-If you want want to install additional packages, the suggested approach is to set up the `conda` environment for using PyTorch, and then install the additional packages with `pip` or `conda`.
+If you want to install additional packages, the suggested approach is to set up the `conda` environment for using PyTorch, and then install the additional packages with `pip` or `conda`.
 For example, to add `pandas`, starting from the `scripts` directory, use: